matomatical/UoM-WAM-Spam/README.md

 After these files have been added to the **results** directory, you should be able to run the script from within that directory with `python main.py`.
 If the WAM on your results page is different from the number in **results/wam.txt**, you'll receive an email at `username@student.unimelb.edu.au` where `username` is the name in the first line of **results/login.txt**.

 Finally, you probably want to run the script periodically.
-When executed from within the **results** directory, the bash script **results/run.sh** will run **main.py** forever, pausing inbetween for 300 seconds.
+When executed from within the **results** directory, the bash script **results/run.sh** will run **main.py** forever, pausing for 300 seconds between each run.
 So, you should be able to run, background and disown the script to have it run forever:

 ```
 results/ $ bash run.sh > output.txt &